senchalabs/docs-i18n/guides/class_system/README.md

     bob.setName('Bob'); // The name is the same, so update is not called

-So when we use the update method, the config is changing.
-This should be the place where you update your component, or do whatever you need to do when the value of your config changes.
-In this example, we will show an `alert`:
+Consequently, when we use the update method, the config is changing.
+This function should be the place where you update your component, or do whatever you need to do when the value of your config changes.
+The following  example shows an `alert`:

     Ext.define('Human', {
         extend: 'Animal',